ELLIEAI7/Cliniscribe/desktop-app/USER_GUIDE.md

 A: Yes!
 Copy them to your preferred note-taking app and edit freely.

 **Q: Is this free?**
 A: Yes!
-CliniScribe is free for educational use.
+CogniScribe is free for educational use.

 **Q: Can professors tell I used AI for notes?**
 A: These are YOUR notes from YOUR recordings.
 Using AI to organize your study materials is like using a calculator for math - it's a tool to help you learn.